jefferyharrell/Captioner/README.md

 # Captioner

 Captioner is a private web application for viewing and captioning photographs.
 It features a React frontend and a FastAPI backend, storing images on the local filesystem and captions in a SQLite database.

+**Supported image formats:** JPEG, PNG, TIFF, and WEBP.
+Unsupported formats (including HEIC) are ignored or rejected.
+Thumbnails are always served as browser-compatible JPEGs.

 Designed for simplicity and extensibility, Captioner makes managing your photo collection and their captions straightforward, with a clean, organized codebase ready for future enhancements.

+---

+## Why We Dropped HEIC Support

+HEIC image support was removed due to persistent compatibility and stability issues with the pyheif/libheif toolchain.
+Version mismatches, CFFI binding errors, and inconsistent behavior across platforms made HEIC more trouble than it’s worth for a private photo app.
+Captioner now focuses on reliability and browser compatibility: JPEG, PNG, TIFF, and WEBP are fully supported.
+If you need to view HEICs, convert them to a standard format first—your sanity will thank you.

 ## Backend Logging